-WARNING: Do not operate furnace with blower door open or removed.
+Do not operate furnace with blower door open or removed.
 Do not alter furnace to allow operation with blower door removed.
-Doing either could allow combustion products to circulate throughout the furnace area, causing nausea, asphyxiation or fire resulting in damage, injury or death.
+Doing either could allow combustion products to circulate throughout the furnace area causing nausea, asphyxiation or fire resulting in damage, injury or death.

-WARNING: Front door must be in place during furnace operation.
-Hot surfaces behind front door could cause damage or injury.
+Front door must be in place during furnace operation.
+Hot surfaces behind front door.